MelSumner/ember-a11y-dropdown/README.md

 * the `<li>` has the class `ea-dropdown__list-item`
 * the `<a>` has the class `ea-dropdown__link`

-Now, if you are going to override any borders or outlines, do it the accessible way!
+Note: if you are going to override any borders or outlines, do it the accessible way!
+Here's what that means: outlines and border-colors need to stay transparent in _your_ code, so if a user has high-contrast mode turned on, they will be able to see the borders; in high-contrast mode, operating systems ignore all color definitions (and `transparent` is indeed considered a color).

+Do this:

 ```css
 .my-element {